slawinski/developers-brew/README.md

 ### Item number one - The basic app structure

 I used express-generator to create a basic app structure which I later modified slightly.
 Below you will find commands I used.
-Most of it is from [express-generator tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/skeleton_website).
+Most of it is from this [express-generator tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/skeleton_website).
 ```
 npm install -g express-generator
 express --view=hbs --css=sass developers-brew